GramAddict/bot/README.md

 In any case you can decide to use a physical device or an emulator (if you're under Windows I suggest you to use [Memu](https://www.memuplay.com/)).
 For hosting the bot you can use:
-- your computer (with Windows, macOS and Linux)
+- your computer (with Windows, macOS or Linux)
-- a raspberry which is a cheap little pc Linux based
+- a Raspberry (which is a cheap little pc Linux based)

 ## Cool!
 What can I do with this bot?
 There are a lot of __cool features__ you can use __for free__!